UAE GCAA - CAR 1.035 Quality System Considerations

 So a final comment is that:

-Evidence of findings made by the CAA should be at a very low “interpretive” level and should not identify issues which carry significance – and this is a measure of an effective organisational system.
+Evidence of findings made by the CAA should be at a very low “interpretive” level and should not identify issues that carry significance – and this is a measure of an effective organisational system.